KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 ### Purge

-I can't believe I didn't make the `purge()` function a while ago.
+I can’t believe I didn’t make the `purge()` function a while ago.
 Basically, it removes all non-true value of a list.
 Compass includes the `compact()` function which does pretty much the same thing.

 ```scss
 @function purge($list) {